Best Camtasia Alternative 2026

 Choose ScreenBuddy if:

-- You want a $9.99 one-time purchase — no trial period, no subscription, no hidden costs
+- You want a $29.99 one-time purchase with no subscription or hidden costs

 - Zoom effects for highlighting key moments is your main editing need